Trip Details

 Polynesian Whale expedition homestay group meals

 Rooms are shared by gender, with single supplements extremely limited (1–2 per week) and offered on a first-come, first-served basis.
 These can be booked when registering for your week.
-During our premium weeks, more single supplements are available, as there are two fewer spots available for premium weeks (6 guests as opposed to 8 guests).
+During our 6-guest trips, more single supplements are available, as there are two fewer spots than our standard 8-guest trips.

 A HOUSE